webinos/Webinos-Platform/webinos/samples/widgets/hello-world/README.md

     </script>
     <div style="width: 100px; padding: 20px"></div>

-And instead us separate css and javascript files.
+And instead use separate css and javascript files.

     <link type="text/css" href="style.css" rel="stylesheet" />
     <script src="myScript.js"></script>
     <div class="myClass">...</div>

 As with any web application, you can use folders to keep your widget code neat and tidy.

+Refer to this sample widget for more details.

 ##### Accessing webinos APIs